dak0rn/metacarattere/README.md

 If no pattern is given, the created object will not match any URL so that `matches()` will always return `false` and `parse()` will always return `null`.
-However, it won't throw any exception or return `undefined` or `null`.
+However, it won't throw any exception.

 ### Match an URL